| | | | | |

 It was getting late, and we were not familiar with the drive enough to drive at night.
 Plus, signs had indicated part of Highway 1 was closed due to a rockslide, so we erred on the side of caution.

-If you have more time, Julia Pfeiffer Burns State Park was recommended to us by other hikers in Point Lobos.
-It has two popular attractions, which include a secluded beach with purple sand and McWay Falls, an 80-foot waterfall that flows directly onto the beach.
+If you have more time, Julia Pfeiffer Burns State Park was recommended by other hikers in Point Lobos.
+It has two popular attractions, including a secluded beach with purple sand and McWay Falls, an 80-foot waterfall that flows directly onto the beach.

 I was bummed we also missed out on visiting Nepenthe, a popular restaurant perched on a cliff overlooking the Pacific.
 I guess it’s another reason to return!

-Finish off day one of your Monterey, Carmel, and Big Sur itinerary with an early dinner in Carmel by the Sea before heading back to your hotel.
+Finish off day one of your Monterey, Carmel, and Big Sur itinerary with an early dinner in Carmel by the Sea before returning to your hotel.

-You will find high-end resorts among rolling hills in Carmel Valley, along with wine tasting rooms and restaurants in the Carmel Valley Village.
+In Carmel Valley, you will find high-end resorts among rolling hills, wine-tasting rooms, and restaurants in the Carmel Valley Village.

 Carmel Highlands runs along the Pacific Ocean with sprawling homes and oceanfront accommodations.